marmelab/ra-auth-msal/README.md

 1. Clone this project

 You need to register and configure this demo application to use your own Azure AD instance.
-Please follow the steps below (taken from [the quickstart tutorial](https://learn.microsoft.com/en-us/azure/active-directory/develop/single-page-app-quickstart?pivots=devlang-javascript#option-2-manual-register-and-manually-configure-your-application-and-code-sample)):
+Please follow the steps below (taken from [the quickstart tutorial](https://learn.microsoft.com/en-us/azure/active-directory/develop/single-page-app-quickstart?pivots=devlang-javascript#option-2-manual-register-and-manually-configure-your-application-and-code-sample)) or read [this blog  Marmelab's article](https://marmelab.com/blog/2023/09/13/active-directory-integration-tutorial.html) on React-Admin Authentication Using Active Directory.

 1. Sign in to the [Azure portal](https://portal.azure.com/).
 1. If you have access to multiple tenants, use the **Directories + subscriptions** filter  in the top menu to switch to the tenant in which you want to register the application.
-1. Search for and select **Azure Active Directory**.
+1. Search for and select **Microsoft Entra ID**.
 1. Under **Manage**, select **App registrations** > **New registration**.
 1. Enter a **Name** for your application.
 Users of your app might see this name, and you can change it later.
-1. Under **Supported account types**, select **Accounts in any organizational directory and personal Microsoft accounts**.
+1. Under **Supported account types**, select **Accounts in any organizational directory (Any Microsoft Entra ID tenant - Multitenant) and personal Microsoft accounts (e.g. Skype, Xbox)**.
 1. Select **Register**.
 On the app **Overview** page, note the **Application (client) ID** value for later use.
 1. Under **Manage**, select **Authentication**.
 1. Under **Platform configurations**, select **Add a platform**.
 In the pane that opens select **Single-page application**.